- Clinical Psychologist

 Work on mental health

 Clinical psychologists operate in a wide variety of roles, depending primarily on the group of patients they are treating, whether they are veterans, disabled people, or adolescents.
-A day-to-day practice, like neuropsychology, is often inspired by the field they can choose to excel in.
+A daily practice, like neuropsychology, is often inspired by the field they can choose to excel in.
 They could further practice by working exclusively with or depending on the environment in which they work with children and adults with ADHD or Asperger's syndrome.

 Overcome intellectual disability